5 Most Effective Salmon Fishing Rigs Used By Salmon Guides

 Salmon: 10 to 16 pounds, with the ideal size being 14 pounds, and a diameter of 0.011 inches.

 Allow me to provide a brief overview of the setups I employ for salmon fishing.
-It’s important to note that these setups are adaptable to various baits, including spawn bags, worms, minnows, shrimp, or any other bait you choose.
+It’s important to note that these setups are adaptable to various baits, including spawn bags, worms, minnows, shrimp, or any other bait.

-These salmon rigs have been proven effective by myself, fellow guides, and experienced anglers, making them reliable choices for maximizing your fishing success.
+These salmon rigs have been proven effective by myself, fellow guides, and experienced anglers, making them reliable choices.

 salmon leaders for float fishing